 The next crisis and the sixth phase?

 In 1998 Greiner revisited his model and suggested that the next crisis would "centre around the psychological saturation of employees who grow emotionally and physically exhausted from the intensity of teamwork and the heavy pressure for innovative solutions."

-So what can we learn?
+What can we learn?

-Lastly, companies need to realise that any solution is likely to set up new problems further down the line.
-As Greiner says: "An awareness of this effect should help managers evaluate company problems with a historical understanding instead of pinning the blame on a current development.
+Lastly, companies need to realise that any solution will likely set up new problems further down the line.
+As Greiner says: "An awareness of this effect should help managers evaluate company problems with a historical understanding instead of pinning the blame on current development.
 Better yet, it should place managers in a position to predict problems and thereby to prepare solutions and coping strategies before a revolution gets out of hand."

 Understanding these phases and the associated challenges can help contract manufacturers prepare for future growth.
 It's important to remember that each crisis requires a different solution, and the solution to one problem often sets up the next challenge.
 By anticipating these challenges, contract manufacturers can develop solutions and coping strategies before a crisis gets out of hand, allowing for smoother and more sustainable growth.